-Need a homemade instant hot chocolate mix recipe that's low carb and dairy free?
-This recipe for sugar free hot cocoa mix is our favorite.
+Need a homemade instant hot chocolate mix recipe that's low-carb and dairy free?
+This recipe for a dairy-free hot cocoa mix is our favorite!

-I just happened to have a canister of powdered coconut milk in my pantry cabinet.
-It was purchased to make my own homemade white chocolate.
-Each tablespoon serving has only 1g carb which is more like 3g carbs per tablespoon.
+I just happened to have a canister of powdered coconut milk in my pantry that I used to make homemade white chocolate.
+Each tablespoon serving has only 1g carb, which is more like 3g carbs per tablespoon.

 The other great thing about using coconut milk is that you get the benefits of coconut oil as well.
 The brand I buy is 65% virgin coconut oil.
 The fat in coconut milk is much healthier than dairy fat.

 To make it easier to mix, use a powdered sugar substitute.
 This is easy to find in the baking aisle.